 However, under fortunate circumstances, you may be able to negotiate a relatively independent working style that allows you to become an expert in a specific field (thus, you get the credit), to publish as first and/or senior author regularly, to have your own group of PhD students and technical support and to get your own grants.

 You should make sure not to get stuck in this specific job and to develop yourself and your skills.
 Get involved in projects which require to learn new techniques and take opportunities to follow courses in technical and transferable skills.
-This gives you a backup if your priorities change and you do not want to be a postdocs anymore and need to seek another occupation.
+This gives you a backup if your priorities change, and you do not want to be a postdoc anymore and need to seek another occupation.

-Under these circumstances you may consider to pursue a career as a senior scientist without becoming a professor.
+Under these circumstances, you may consider pursuing a career as a senior scientist without becoming a professor.